adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 22 Creating Alerts and Dashboards for Mythic Activity.md

 **Save the Search**

-- Save the search as `Challenge Mythic Apollo Process Create`.
+- Save the search as `MyDFIR Mythic Apollo Process Create`.
 ## 3. Building the Alert

 **Steps**: